Waterfront Commission of New York Harbor: Investigations

-Equipment
+Law enforcement division

+The WCNYH law enforcement division (a.k.a.
+WCPD), were licensed and armed New York State Peace Officers as defined by New York State Criminal Procedure Law § 2.10 (34).
+The Waterfront Commission of New York Harbor police division cooperated with other law enforcement authorities in the pursuit to investigate crimes at the New York City ports located at Lower Manhattan, Red Hook, Brooklyn, and the Holland Tunnel Terminal in Staten Island.

 WCPD used marked police patrol cars (such as Ford Explorer), command center vehicles and boats for water work.

-WCPD Officers wore a dark blue uniform in the style as other law enforcement in New York City.
+WCPD Officers uniforms were similar to other law enforcement in New York City.
 Identification included the WCPD patch on both sides of the upper garments and a WCPD shield (badge) on the left breast.

 New York State Inspector General report

 On August 11, 2009, the New York State Inspector General Joseph Fisch issued a report of his two-year investigation of the Waterfront Commission.
-The report detailed extensive illegal, corrupt and unethical behavior on the part of Waterfront Commission staff.
+The report detailed extensive illegal, corrupt, and unethical conduct by Waterfront Commission staff.
 Following release of the report, the large majority of the commission's executive staff were fired, including the New Jersey Commissioner Michael J. Madonna (the New York Commissioner's seat was vacant at the time of the report's release, although the report faulted the actions of the former New York Commissioner, Michael C. Axelrod).

 The report's existence was due, in part, to two whistleblowers, Kevin McGown and Brian Smith, who both resigned and have since filed a discrimination complaint against the agency.